VanAxl/homebridge-blueconnect/README.md

 #### Parameters

-* `accessory ` is required, with `BlueRiit` value.
+* `accessory ` is required, with `BlueRiiot` value.
 * `name` (required) is anything you'd like to use to identify this device.
 You can always change the name from within the Home app.
 * `username` and `password` (required) are the credentials you use in the BlueConnect app.

-To be added : the Swimming Pool ID and the BlueDevice ID.
+To be added in the config section: the Swimming Pool ID and the BlueDevice ID.
-For the moment, it will display these information on the log of homebridge during homebride start up.
+For the moment, these IDs will be displayed on the log of homebridge during homebride start up, so you can copy/paste it in the config section.